 If the system writes the autoselect command sequence, the device enters the autoselect mode.
 The system can then read autoselect codes from the internal register (which is separate from the memory array) on DQ7-DQ0.
 Standard read cycle timings apply in this mode.
-Refer to the "Autoselect Mode" on page 18 and "Autoselect Command" on page 44 sections for more information.
+Refer to the Autoselect Mode and Autoselect Command Sequence sections for more information.